EarlGlynn/kc-r-users-caret-2017/README.md

     Forensic-Glass-PCA.Rmd and .html:  Principal Component Analysis (creates animated GIF with 3D view of first 3 PCs).

     Forensic-Glass-Boruta.Rmd and .html:  Boruta 'All Relevant' Variables

+## Toy Shiny App
+The ShinyCaret folder contains a Shiny app originally created in 2014 for the Johns Hopkins Coursera class, Developing Data Products.

+The app is not very practical given the run time for some of the algorithms, but the example shows how caret can be used in a Shiny app.